AnthonySteele/anthonysteele.github.io/InterfacesAreOverused.md

 }
 ```

 There is no benefit to this kind of interface on these objects.
-None at all.
-You can test with this data already: Anything that you want to do in test by mocking the interface can be done more easily by simply newing up a DTO instance with the required state in it.
+An interface allows for another seperate implementation, but the entire implementation of a DTO is the data in it.
+You will never need another implementation, as the data values are the whole thing, there's nothing else to implement.
+You can test with this data already: Anything that you want to do in test by mocking the interface can be done more easily by simply newing up a DTO instance with the required data in it.

 ## Value objects should not have interfaces to the data